Dolní Řasnice

 Dolní Řasnice (Rückersdorf) is a municipality and village in Liberec District in the Liberec Region of the Czech Republic.
 It has about 600 inhabitants.

 Geography

-Dolní Řasnice is located about 20 km northeast of Liberec, in a salient region of Frýdlant Hook, on the border with Poland.
-It lies in the Frýdlant Hills.
+Dolní Řasnice is located about 20 km northeast of Liberec, in the salient region of Frýdlant Hook, on the border with Poland.
+It lies in the Jizera Foothills.
 The highest point is the hill Humrich at 512 m above sea level.
 The village is situated in the valley of the Řasnice Stream.

 History

 The first written mention of Dolní Řasnice is from 1381.

 Transport

 Dolní Řasnice is located on the railway line Liberec–Jindřichovice pod Smrkem.
 The municipality is served by two train stations: Řasnice and Řasnice zastávka.

 Sights

 In Dolní Řasnice is a small open-air museum, presenting the folk architecture of the region, especially Upper Lusatian houses.
 The most valuable part of the museum and the most notable historical monument in the municipality is the former smithy of Andreas Stelzig.
 The house was built in the second half of the 17th century and rebuilt to the present form at the turn of the 18th and 19th centuries.